rifkisetiawan0101/Website-Damkar-Depok/README.md

 ## 📄 License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the MIT License for educational purpose.
+All the images are belongs to it's owner, especially Dinas Pemadam Kebakaran dan Penyelamatan Kota Depok.

 See the [`LICENSE`](LICENSE) file for details.

 ---